W7SVT/baconTelegraph/README.md

    1. To make known (an intended action, for example) in advance or unintentionally:

 ### Assumptions
+A SBC (Single Board Computer) Though initialy designed for Raspberry Pi 4 we has expanded to many others.
 Fresh install of RaspberryPi OS Bullseye, though Buster is still supported until breaking changes
 <br>Love of Ham Radio